-Klinefelter syndrome is the most common genetic form of male hypogonadism.
+Klinefelter syndrome (XXY aneuploidy) is the most common human sex chromosome disorder.

-Approximately 1 in 500-1,000 males is born with an extra sex chromosome; more than 3,000 affected males are born yearly.
+Approximately 1 in 500-600 males is born with an extra X chromosome.

-The prevalence rate is 5-20 times higher in individuals with mental retardation than in the general newborn population.
+The prevalence rate is 5-20 times higher in males who are mentally challenged than in the general male population.

 Approximately 250,000 men in the United States have Klinefelter syndrome.

-About 40% of concepti with Klinefelter syndrome survive the fetal period.
+About 40% of concepti with Klinefelter syndrome survive in utero to the postnatal period.